justan0ob/EDA-on-Food-dataset/README.md

-Main aim is to provide insights into the relationships between food, nutrients, compounds, and health effects, facilitating informed dietary choices.<br> Our task in this project is to delve into the wealth of data, perform an indepth exploratory data analysis (EDA), and uncover meaningful insights that could empower individuals, nutritionists, researchers, and food enthusiasts alike.This project provides practical applications for improving dietary choices and overall well-being.
+Main aim is to provide insights into the relationships between food, nutrients, compounds, and health effects, facilitating informed dietary choices.<br> Our task in this project is to delve into the wealth of data, perform an indepth exploratory data analysis (EDA), and I have deal with different type of bread and try to found out whether the breads are healthy to eat over a longer period of time or not. uncover meaningful insights that could empower individuals, nutritionists, researchers, and food enthusiasts alike.This project provides practical applications for improving dietary choices and overall well-being.
 There are 6 file on which I have worked